back

 -

-connect to existing community ecosystems and organize
+connect to existing community networks and educate, organize, and agitate

 references for the above principles: sabrina bazile, young lords party 13-point program and platform, black panther party 10-point program, one d.c., the red new deal, blackspace manifesto, sogorea te’ land trust, demystifying degrowth, Cheryl, Take Root Justice